gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists Delivery Plan.md

 	- [ ] Make the Shopping Cart Module link the shopping session with the Purchase List's active shopping sessions
 	- [ ] Make the Shopping Cart module listen the shopping session closed to close the cart
 	- [ ] Make the Shopping Cart module unlink the shopping session when the shopping session is closed
+	- [ ] When no one shopping session is activated for the purchase list, make sure the list keys are removed from Redis
 - [ ] Make the Shopping Cart Module filter the events from the current shopping in the global cart before send the shopping cart session closed event
 - [ ] Send the shopping cart session closed event
 - [ ] Create the Shopping Cart module Read.me